-Nothing says "weekend" like easy homemade pancakes for breakfast.
-Our easy pancake recipe will help you easily whip up this weekend favorite in less than 30 minutes!
-When you see how easy it is to make delicious, light, and fluffy homemade pancakes from scratch, you'll wonder why you never tried the recipe before!
+Nothing says "weekend" like homemade pancakes for breakfast.
+Our easy pancake recipe will help you whip up this weekend favorite in less than 30 minutes.
+You'll wonder why you never tried this before!

 - Total Time: